ChamomileTea1/teascan/README.md

 - Language: `Python`
 - Clatform: `CPU` (or a specific CUDA version like `cu118` if you wish to utilises your GPU)

+Please ensure your version of Python is compatible with PyTorch.
 Then run the suggested installation command, for example: pip install torch==2.5.1 torchvision==0.16.1 --index-url https://download.pytorch.org/whl/cpu
 =======================